 - Don’t give the report card.
-These reviews do have ratings, but we’ll work with you on that just before publication.
+These reviews do have ratings, but I’ll work with you on that just before publication.

-Now that you’ve done everything described above and given it a couple of passes for typos, grammar, and sense, share it with us.
-(We’ll share that editor email after you first contact us, no need to leave food out for the spam bot crawlers.)
+- Now that you’ve done everything described above and given it a couple of passes for typos, grammar, and sense, then dropped full-sized images inline as they should appear in the final post, share it with me.
+(I’ll share that editor email after you first contact me, no need to leave food out for the spam bot crawlers.)

 - Create a folder in a Google Doc.

-- Share the folder with us, giving us editor rights.
-This allows us to add comments and make suggestions.
+- Share the folder with me, giving me editor rights.
+This allows me to add comments and make suggestions.

 - Have patience during editing cycles.
-We will get back to you as soon as we can.
-Be aware we may ask another user to act as a fact checker on your entry if we don’t know the show or it’s in another language.
+I will get back to you as soon as I can.
+Be aware I may ask another user to act as a fact checker on your entry if I don’t know the show or it’s in another language.

-Once we have the review finalized, we’ll convert it to WordPress HTML, upload the figures, schedule the review to be published, and credit you.
+- Once I have the review finalized, I’ll convert it to WordPress HTML, upload the figures, schedule the review to be published, and credit you.

 - Your name as you’d like it to appear

 - A small 50×50 SFW (Safe For Work) image as your picture